ludcila/CHT-preCICE/documentation/user/calculix.md

 # CalculiX

-## How to setup the interface
+## How to setup an interface

-There are two files that are required for each interface:
+> In this section we describe the files that are required for each interface.
+We assume that the name of the interface is "interface", and therefore all the files have this name (with different extensions).

+For each interface, it is necessary to generate these two files:
 - `interface.nam`: contains the set of nodes
 - `interface.sur`: contains the set of element faces